yanxiang-yang/yanxiang-yang.github.io/_pages/about.md

 * _04/2026_: Two abstracts were accepted by The 31st Annual Congress of ECSS, Lausanne, Switzerland.
 * _01/2026_: I was awarded 2025教育部直属高等工业学校体育工作先进个人.
 * _12/2025_: I serve as an Associate Editor for Journal of Sports Analytics.
+* _09/2025_: Master's student Mr. Changchun Li (B.S. from Beijing Sport University) has joined the team.
 * _09/2025_: My research was funded by the NSFC young scientists grant.
 * _03/2025_: our paper entitled "Fan Attitude toward Athlete Activism for Black Lives Matter" was accepted by Journal of Sport & Social Issues.
 * _01/2025_: I was involved in the Shanghai overseas high-level talent plan.